JetJadeja/baskinator/README.md

 # project-3-akinator
-An Akinator applications for Cartels.
+An Akinator applications for Criminal Organizations and Economic Cartels.